elevateforhumanity/fix2/docs/setup/MANUAL_DURABLE_SETUP.md

 ## Need Help?

-The enrollment programs are already coded in your React app at `/workspaces/fix2/src/pages/Home.jsx` - they just need the bridge to display on Durable.co.
+The enrollment programs are already coded in your React app at `/workspaces/fix2/src/pages/Home.jsx` - they just need the bridge to display on .